EndPointCorp/end-point-blog/2025/07/bash-expansion-techniques.md

 >
 > I looked this up so I would know the distinction between *words* and [*parameters*](https://www.gnu.org/software///bash/manual/bash.html#Shell-Parameters).
 Parameters are more specific: mainly just variables, positional parameters, and a few special parameters.

-#### Alternate method with search and replace
+#### Alternate method with parameter expansion search and replace

-As a bonus, my co-worker Josh showed me how he uses search and replace (which I cover two examples down) to solve the same problem:
+As a bonus, my co-worker Josh showed me how he uses search and replace to solve the same problem.
+Note that this is parameter expansion search and replace, which has different syntax from history expansion search and replace (shown two examples down).
+Also, they both search for a *pattern*, not a regular expression, so `.` will match the literal `.` character, etc.

 ```bash
 for f in *.png; do